Ahmed910/velents-task/README.md

     http://localhost:8000/api

 ## Payment Integration Note
 This project integrates with MyFatoorah for payment processing.
 Please note that the webhook functionality requires valid account credentials.
-An alternative integration with Stripe has been established, but the code for utilizing the Stripe iframe is currently commented out.
+An alternative integration with Stripe has been established, but the code for utilizing the Stripe is currently commented out.

 ## Features Implemented
    - Admin Login Functionality: Admin login functionality has been added in UserSeeder.